-The workplace is perhaps the place where we need to be focused most, especially because of increasingly various distractions nowadays: whips of your phone, a pop-up reminder from whatever devices, sounds of printers and coffee machines, loud talks from co-workers, annoying phone calls on the hallway, and etc. The popularity of open plan offices makes it even harder to stay away from these noises.
+The workplace is perhaps the place where we need to be focused most, especially because of increasingly various distractions nowadays: whips of your phone, a pop-up reminder from whatever devices, sounds of printers and coffee machines, loud talks from co-workers, annoying phone calls on the hallway, etc. The popularity of open-plan offices makes it even harder to stay away from these noises.
 White noises in this sense can be helpful, to help avoid disturbance for one thing, and to reduce your anxiety level for another.

 Studying is another case that needs a high level of focus and productivity.
-Dead silence in the library can make us particularly alert to ambient sounds, and sometimes even a drop of pen is no different from an earthquake.
+Dead silence in the library can make us particularly alert to ambient sounds, and sometimes even a drop of a pen is no different from an earthquake.
 But if you put on your earphones and listen to your favorite forest sound, you wouldn’t even be able to notice that because it can immerse you into what you’re reading or writing.

 People who suffer from sleeping problems, such as sleep deprivation, may also benefit from listening to white noises.
 Soothing and relaxing as the sound is, the anxiety level is way lower compared with sleeping in silence.
 Therefore, people may fall asleep more easily and are more likely to have a sounder sleep than usual.
 With a good-quality sleep, chances for a productive next-day are also higher.

-One more situation that white noise can come into play is perhaps meditation.
-We’ve introduced how to do a mindful meditation before, and with the help of white noises, one can get more focused at the present moment and feel more calm and free during mediations.
+One more situation that white noise can come into play is meditation.
+We’ve introduced how to do a mindful meditation before, and with the help of white noises, one can get more focused at the present moment and thus feel more calm and free during mediations.

 Will the white noise itself be distracting?

-Some may have sought the help from white noises before but failed to see a fit, and others may wonder what if the white noise itself is distracting.
+Some may have sought help from white noises before but failed to see a fit, and others may wonder what if the white noise itself is distracting.
 Truth is that there’s no one-fits-all solution, and therefore sounds enjoyed by some may be noises to others’ ears.
 But one golden rule is the white noise that doesn’t incorporate too many high-pitched sounds or sharp breaks is the one liked by most people.
 Therefore, you found it is no use maybe because you haven’t met the right one yet.
-Being picky about white noises is the very first step, and it may take some time to finally have sounds pleasant to your own ears.
+Being picky about white noises is the first step, and it may take some time to finally have one pleasant to your ears.

 Give it a go!